JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 ###### goto &rarr; [(prev)](#AddingStyle) - [(next)](#FinalCode) - [(top)](#top)

 The last functionality we will add to button is publishing the Click event.
 In HX, a presenter can declare a tag having an h-publisher attribute.
-This indicates that the presnter will publish events to the registered subscribers.
+This indicates that the presenter will publish events to the registered subscribers.
 In this section, we will add a Click publisher to the Button presenter and subscribe to Click publisher from the ButtonAppEntryPoint presenter.

 First, let's add the Click publisher declaration to Button
 ```